charleshusson75-cell/corporate-insider-momentum-research/README.md

 *Disclaimer: This repository is for academic and quantitative research purposes only.
 It does not constitute financial advice.
 The live execution engine (API keys, order routing, and cloud automation) is maintained in a separate, private repository to protect proprietary infrastructure.*

+---

+© 2026 Charles Husson.
+All Rights Reserved.
+This repository is provided for academic review and portfolio demonstration purposes only.
+No license is granted for commercial or personal use.